This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Currently, no scientific evidence suggests that people with cerebral palsy can’t have children of their own.
 In fact, numerous people all over the world with cerebral palsy have successfully given birth to healthy children.
-Yet, there are special circumstances that should be understood beforehand, for the best chances of success during and after pregnancy.
+Yet, there are special circumstances that should be understood beforehand to provide the best chances of success during and after pregnancy.

 Cerebral Palsy and Fertility

-Not only is there no evidence that cerebral palsy affects fertility, but there is also no bigger risk of having a miscarriage or a premature baby when compared with people who don’t have cerebral palsy.
-The disorder isn’t inherited, and women with cerebral palsy usually don’t have any long-lasting effects that exacerbates their disorder after childbirth.
+There is no evidence that cerebral palsy affects fertility.
+There is also no increased risk of having a miscarriage or a premature baby when compared to people who don’t have cerebral palsy.
+The disorder is not inherited, and women with cerebral palsy usually do not have any long-lasting effects that exacerbate their disorder after childbirth.

 Before You Become Pregnant

 Many people with cerebral palsy rely on medication to help with spasticity and other issues.
-Before becoming pregnant, it’s important to speak with a physician to ensure that any medications you take won’t harm your baby and cause any birth defects.
+Before becoming pregnant, it is important to speak with your primary healthcare provider or obstetrician to ensure that any medications you take will not harm your baby or cause any birth defects.

-Just as anyone else who plans to have a baby, women with cerebral palsy should always avoid alcohol and smoking, and strive to be in excellent physical shape prior to pregnancy.
-Being physically fit is even more important for women with disorders and disabilities.
+Just as anyone else who plans to have a baby, women with cerebral palsy should always avoid alcohol and smoking.
+They should strive to be in excellent physical shape before pregnancy.
+Being physically fit is even more critical for women with disorders and disabilities.

 Pregnancy and Cerebral Palsy

 Pregnancy affects women with cerebral palsy differently.
 While one person will have increased spasms during pregnancy, another person may see that their cerebral palsy symptoms are greatly reduced.
-If you experience increased spasms, be certain to speak with your physician about options such as antispastic medications that are safe to take during pregnancy.
+If you experience increased spasms, be sure to speak with your health care provider about options such as antispastic medications that may be safe to take during pregnancy.

 Some women with cerebral palsy choose to enroll in physical therapy or hire a personal trainer during pregnancy.
 For instance, Ginni Buller, a mother of two children, has spastic cerebral palsy.
-Although both children are healthy, Buller admits she had difficulties during her first pregnancy with exercise and other issues.
-For her second pregnancy, however, she enrolled in physical training and opted to hire a personal trainer instead of physical therapy.
+Although both children are healthy, Buller admits she had difficulties with exercise and other issues during her first pregnancy.
+For her second pregnancy, however, she enrolled in physical training and opted to hire a personal trainer to improve her fitness.

-During her training sessions, her personal trainer concentrated on her spasticity and combining exercises that would help reduce the symptoms.
-The trainer also focused on how different exercises would affect her cerebral palsy, while placing emphasis on underactive muscles, and how to correct balance and flexibility.
-The results paid off and Ginni’s second pregnancy and childbirth was a success.
+During Ginni’s training sessions, her trainer concentrated on her spasticity and taught her exercises that would help reduce her cerebral palsy symptoms.
+The trainer also focused on how different exercises would affect her cerebral palsy while emphasizing underactive muscles and how to correct balance and flexibility.
+The results paid off, and Ginni’s second pregnancy and childbirth were successful.

 Cerebral Palsy and Giving Birth